bmartin5692/bumper/README.md

 - See the [example script](examples/sucks.py) for how to connect

 ## Using with the official Android/iOS App
-Bumper *can* be used with the official "Ecovacs" app, but with limitations.
+Bumper *can* be used with the official "Ecovacs" or "Ecovacs Home" app, but with limitations.
 Your phone needs to use your DNS server with custom settings, and you ***must*** import Bumper's CA cert and trust it before the app will work.
-  - **Note:** Bumper is not compatible with the "Ecovacs Home" app at this time.

 ### DNS
 - Configure your DNS server as described above in the [DNS](#dns) section.